 Contact the PUCN's Consumer Complaint Resolution Division to Make an Informal Complaint

 If you remain dissatisfied after contacting the utility, contact the PUCN’s Consumer Complaint Resolution Division (“Division”).
 Most of the Division's complaints are received informally by phone and are handled within 3-5 business days.
 Compliance investigators are able to assist you Monday through Friday, 8 a.m. to 5 p.m.

 - Northern Nevada: (775) 684-6100

 - Southern Nevada: (702) 486-2600

-The PUCN's online Oral Complaint or Question Form can also be used to submit an oral complaint.
+The PUCN's online Complaint Form or Question Form can also be used to submit an informal complaint.

 But before contacting the Division by phone or online, click here to make sure the PUCN regulates the utility your complaint pertains to.
 The PUCN cannot help you with a complaint against a utility it does not regulate.